cscorley/dissertation/chapters/1_introduction/2_motivation.md

 **Thesis Statement**

-:    Training online topic models on software repositories is feasible and usable in different contexts.
+:   Training online topic models on software repository history provides accuracy as high as traditional topic models for different software maintenance problems but without the retraining cost.